-If RS232 is a standard why can't I just use a standard lead to connect together two RS232 ports and expect them to talk to one another?
-That's a good question.
-The answer is that the RS232 standard was created for just one specific situation and the difficulties come when it is used for something else.
-The standard was defined to connect computers to modems.
-Any other use is outside of the standard.
-The authors of the standard had in mind the situation below:
+The answer RS232 standard was created for just one specific situation and the difficulties sometimes come when it is used for something else.
+The standard was defined to connect computers to modems as in the setup below:

 To see the state of your Serial (COM) Port Pins (true or false) download the free ComDebug serial trouble-shooting software.

 TXD Transmitted Data, Pin 2 of 25 way D

 This is the serial encoded data sent from a computer to a modem to be transmitted over the telephone line.

 RXD Received Data, Pin 3 of 25 way D